htsuruo/flutter-admin-dashboard-template/README.md

 # Flutter Admin Dashboard Template

-This is an admin dashboard template for Flutter Web.
+This is an admin dashboard template for Flutter.

 **[View Demo](https://flutter-admin-dashboard-d5aeb.web.app/)**